-In February 2008, we entered into a Credit Agreement with Bank of America, N.A. to provide for an available \$25,000 revolving credit facility that can be used for working capital requirements and other general corporate purposes.
+In February 2008, we entered into a Credit Agreement with a financial institution to provide for an available \$25,000 revolving credit facility that can be used for working capital requirements and other general corporate purposes.
 The loan is collateralized by substantially all of Alexion Pharmaceuticals, Inc.'s assets, including the pledge of the equity interests of certain direct subsidiaries, but excluding intellectual property, assets of foreign subsidiaries and assets related to our manufacturing facility in Smithfield, RI.
 The borrowing base is limited to the lesser of \$25,000 or 80% of eligible domestic receivables.
-At March 31, 2009, we had no outstanding borrowings under the revolving credit facility.
+We had no outstanding borrowings under the revolving credit facility as of September 30, 2009 other than \$5,000 in letters of credit.